Discover the garden at Monk’s House

-The garden rooms are based around the walls of the old buildings and create a warren of pathways and views to explore.
+Created as a series of spaces, the garden rooms are based around the walls of the old piggeries and outbuildings, linked by a warren of brick pathways with herbaceous borders and pockets of lawn with views to explore.

 Taking inspiration from visits to Italy, this formal space houses a brick terrace and incorporates a pond, stone figurines and urns as well as peacock topiary.
 Mature trees and shrubs create the feeling of a peaceful garden enclosure.

 The orchard abounds with blossom from March to May from the many fruit trees on offer with many varieties of apples as well as pears, quinces, plums and medlars.

 This newly reinstated border provides a pop of colour on the edge of the large terrace lawn where Virginia and Leonard played bowls nightly.
 With deckchairs and bowls to try, the view towards Mount Caburn and the surrounding South Downs dominates.